tayloraswift/jpeg/examples/README.md

     .pack(size: size, layout: layout, metadata: [.jfif(jfif)], pixels: rgb)
 ```

-The static `.pack(size:layout:metadata:pixels:)` method is generic and can also take an array of native `JPEG.YCbCr` pixels.
+The static `pack(size:layout:metadata:pixels:)` method is generic and can also take an array of native `JPEG.YCbCr` pixels.

 The next step is to specify the quantum values the encoder will use to compress each of the image components.
 JPEG has no concept of linear “quality”; the quantization table values are completely independent.
 Still, the framework provides the `JPEG.CompressionLevel` APIs to generate quantum values from a single “quality” parameter.